-Step aboard the TranzAlpine train this morning for a six-hour rail journey to Greymouth on the west coast of the South Island.
-Travel 223 kilometres through the Canterbury Plains, endless native beech forest, the majestic Southern Alps, the lush Otira Valley, and along the edge of the ice-fed Waimakariri River.
+Step aboard the TranzAlpine train this morning and journey to Greymouth on the west coast of the South Island (six hours).
+Travel through the Canterbury Plains, endless native beech forest, the majestic Southern Alps, the lush Otira Valley, and along the edge of the ice-fed Waimakariri River.
 Enjoy a picnic lunch on board as you take in epic vistas through the panoramic windows.

-On arrival in Greymouth, travel by coach to the nearby town of Hokitika where you’ll stay overnight at the locally rated 3-star Beachfront Hotel.
+On arrival in Greymouth, travel by coach to the nearby town of Hokitika where you’ll stay overnight at the 3-star Beachfront Hotel (3Q).
 The hotel, which has a restaurant and bar and free W-Fi, is on the beachfront and within easy walking distance of shops, bars and restaurants.
 All 53 rooms have a television, free Wi-Fi and tea and coffee-making facilities.
 B, L, D

 Day 11 Hokitika-Franz Josef

-After breakfast, travel by coach to Franz Josef at the foot of New Zealand’s most famous glacier.
+After breakfast, travel by coach to Franz Josef at the foot of New Zealand’s most famous glacier (83 miles, two hours).
 The afternoon is at leisure to explore your surroundings.

-Stay overnight at the locally rated 3-star Scenic Franz Josef Glacier Hotel.
+Stay overnight at the 3-star Scenic Franz Josef Glacier Hotel (3Q).
 Facilities at the hotel include spa pools, bars and laundry service.
 All 130 bedrooms are equipped with a television, tea and coffee-making facilities, and a hairdryer.

 Enjoy dinner at the hotel this evening.
 B, D